 There’s something a bit mysterious about the Isle of Wight – at least, to anyone who’s never been there!
 Just off the Southern mainland from England, it’s a popular holiday destination and community with incredible history behind it.
-But what are some truly interesting Isle of Wight facts?
+But what are some truly fun facts about the Isle of Wight?
 Let’s take a look.

 You’ll likely hear all sorts of ghost stories about the Isle of Wight.
 In fact, some claim it to be the most haunted island on the planet.
 There seems to be more ghost and spectre sightings on this one little island than anywhere else floating in the ocean.

 2. The Isle of Wight’s county status changes every day.

 When the tide comes in, the Isle of Wight is officially the smallest county in England.

 3. The Isle of Wight was a royal holiday spot.

 Queen Victoria used to summer on the Isle of Wight, and as such, her holiday home still stands.
 It’s Osbourne House, which you’ll find to the East of Cowes.
 In fact, it was where the Queen passed away.
 It’s now in the control of English heritage staff.

 4. It’s home to hovercraft mania.

 The island has a thing about hovercraft – it’s the only place you’ll find a commercial vehicle of the kind, and it’s actually where Sir Christopher Cockerell invented the machine.

 The Isle of Wight is home to an internationally famous music festival.
 It’s probably most famous for playing to hundreds of thousands in the early 1970s, thanks to a certain rocker called Jimi Hendrix.